palomapiot/metahate/DATASHEET.md

 - **What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?** *(Are there multiple types of instances (e.g., movies, users, and ratings; people and interactions between them; nodes and edges)?
 Please provide a description.)*

   The instances are social media comments in English from different social networks such as Twitter, Facebook, Reddit and online forums.
-Each post has associated a label: 0 for indicating a post that does not contain hate speech, 1 otherwise.
+Each post has an associated label: 0 for indicating a post that does not contain hate speech, 1 otherwise.

 - **How many instances are there in total (of each type, if appropriate)?**